-NAME OPERATION OPERAND

-A symbol IFx A symbol or

-(optional) expression

-A symbol ELSE A symbol or

-(optional) expression

-· - (ignored)

-A symbol ENDC A symbol or
+NAME OPERATION OPERAND A symbol (optional) IFX A symbol or expression A symbol (optional) ELSE A symbol or expression (ignored) A symbol (optional) ENDC A symbol or expression (ignored)

-(optional) expression

-(ignored)

 The compound conditional instructions are used to provide complete conditional assembly capability.
 A symbol used in the name field of an IF instruction is defined if the condition described by the instruction is true.
 A symbol used in the name field of an ELSE instruction is defined if the corresponding IF condition is false.
 Symbols used in the name fields of end condition instructions are always defined.